 So happy anniversary to Abraham and Mary Todd Lincoln.
 May your memories live on forever.

-David J. Kent is the author of Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) (both Fall River Press).
+David J. Kent is a science traveler.
+He is also the author of Lincoln: The Man Who Saved America, now available.
+His previous books include Tesla: The Wizard of Electricity and Edison: The Inventor of the Modern World (both Fall River Press).
 He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His next book for Fall River Press is Lincoln: The Man Who Saved America, due in stores July 2017.